Quasiconformal Maps between Bowditch Boundaries of Relatively Hyperbolic Groups: Introduction

 \section{Introduction}

-The notion of hyperbolic metric spaces was introduced by M. Gromov \cite{Gro87}.
-A geodesic metric space is said to be hyperbolic if there exists a constant $\delta\geq 0$ such that for any geodesic triangle $\triangle$, each side of $\triangle$ is contained in a closed $\delta$-neighbourhood of the union of the other two sides.
-A hyperbolic group is a finitely generated group whose Cayley graph, equipped with the word metric corresponding to some finite generating set, is a hyperbolic metric space.
-This definition is independent of the choice of finite generating sets, as hyperbolicity is a quasi-isometric invariant.
-The Gromov boundary of a proper hyperbolic metric space provides a compactification of the space by assigning a `boundary' set at infinity.
+Hyperbolic metric spaces, in the sense of Gromov~\cite{Gro87}, generalize the classical notion of negative curvature to a coarse geometric setting.
+A geodesic metric space \(X\) is called \emph{hyperbolic} if its geodesic triangles are uniformly slim; that is there exists a constant \(\delta \ge 0\) such that for every geodesic triangle in \(X\), each side of the triangle lies within the closed \(\delta\)-neighbourhood of the union of the other two sides.
+A finitely generated group \(G\) is called \emph{hyperbolic} if its Cayley graph, equipped with the word metric associated to some (equivalently, any) finite generating set, is a hyperbolic metric space.
+For a proper hyperbolic metric space \(X\), the \emph{Gromov boundary} \(\partial X\) provides a compactification of \(X\) by adjoining equivalence classes of geodesic rays and plays a central role in rigidity and classification problems.